International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 #### Description

 When the `ContractNegotiationEventMessage` is sent by a provider with an `eventType` property set to `FINALIZED`, a contract agreement has been finalized and the associated asset is accessible.
-The state machine is transitioned to the `PROVIDER_FINALIZED` state.
+The state machine is transitioned to the `FINALIZED` state.
 Other event types may be defined in the future.
 A consumer responds with an error if the signature can't be validated or is incorrect.

 It is an error for a consumer to send a `ContractNegotiationEventMessage` with an eventType `finalized` to the provider.

-When the `ContractNegotiationEventMessage` is sent by a consumer with an `eventType` set to  `ACCEPTED`, the state machine is placed in the `CONSUMER_AGREED` state.
+When the `ContractNegotiationEventMessage` is sent by a consumer with an `eventType` set to  `ACCEPTED`, the state machine is placed in the `ACCEPTED` state.

 It is an error for a provider to send a `ContractNegotiationEventMessage` with an eventType `ACCEPTED` to the consumer.